kiste1995/Manual_Model_C/docs/source/operate/autorun/index.rst

 Auto Run
 ==================

-This explains how to automatically execute scheduling when the robot starts using pm2.
+How to start scheduling automatically when the robot starts up Additional explanation needed to manage the robot

 .. toctree::